Human Feedback: The Foundation of Safe Autonomy

 Legally binding agreements

-Last but not least, It is important to have legally binding agreements that will help to provide your annotators fair conditions and a good work-life balance.
-At Kognic, we have a comprehensive Code of Conduct which we share with partners and include in our legal contracts.
-In this document, we detail our expectations on many matters.
+Legally binding agreements help ensure annotators receive fair conditions and healthy work-life balance.
+At Kognic, we maintain a comprehensive Code of Conduct that we share with partners and include in legal contracts, detailing our expectations across multiple domains.